radian-software/straight.el/README.md

 #### Advantages of `straight.el`

 * `straight.el` supports GNU ELPA, MELPA, EmacsMirror, and custom recipe sources.
-Borg only supports EmacsMirror.
-However, as the EmacsMirror is a complete superset of both GNU ELPA and MELPA, this does not mean you have access to more packages: it just means you benefit from the recipe maintenance efforts of the MELPA team and the EmacsMirror team, rather than only the latter.
+Borg only supports EmacsMirror and custom recipe sources.
+However, as the EmacsMirror is a complete superset of both GNU ELPA and MELPA, this does not mean you have access to more
+  packages: it just means you benefit from the recipe maintenance efforts of the MELPA team and the EmacsMirror team, rather than only the latter.
 * Borg, even when combined with related tools, do not allow for the kind of massive interactive repository management provided by `straight.el`.